Do Deer Move In The Wind? Tips For Hunting Whitetails When It’s Blowing

 Deer have it figured out pretty well, and it only makes sense why.
 As a prey species, their survival depends on it.

-Do Deer Move In The Rain And Wind?
+Deer Movement In The Wind And Rain

 Strong winds and lighter rains seem to have a positive impact on deer movement.
 According to a whitetail deer study by Penn State, strong winds mixed with lighter rains may improve deer movement.
 In fact, the two combined seem to improve movement better than rainy or windy conditions on their own.